Bernays-Schoenfinkel-Ramsey with Simple Bounds is NEXPTIME-complete: Instantiation of Base-Sort Variables and Free-Sort Variables

-\begin{definition}[Connections between Argument Positions] Let $N$ be a clause set in normal form.
+\begin{definition}[Connections between Argument Positions and Argument Position Classes] Let $N$ be a clause set in normal form.
 We define the relation $\con_N$ to be the smallest equivalence relation over pairs in $\Pi\times\Nat$ such that $\<Q,j\> \con_N \<P,i\>$ whenever there is a clause in $N$ containing free atoms $Q(\ldots,v,\ldots)$ and $P(\ldots,v,\ldots)$ in which the variable $v$ occurs at the $j$-th and $i$-th argument position, respectively.
 (Note that $Q=P$ or $j=i$ is possible.)